kotolex/surrealist/README.md

 **Note 3:** LQ is associated with connection, where it was created, if you have two or more connections, LQ will depend only on one, and will disappear on connection close, even if other connections are still active

+**Note 4:** LQ is stop working after calling REMOVE TABLE for table it listens on.
+This will be fixed in future SurrealDB versions

 **Example 8**